CryptozombiesHQ/cryptozombie-lessons/2/6-importfiles.md

 }
 ```

-The above assumes we have another file in the same directory named "someothercontract.sol" (.sol is the file extension for Solidity files), and that this file contains a contract named `SomeOtherContract`.

-When you went to compile `newContract`, the compiler would import the contents of "someothercontract.sol" into this file, and then compile the result.
+So if we had a file named `someothercontract.sol` in the same directory as this contract (that's what the `./` means), it would get imported by the compiler.

 # Put it to the test

+Now that we've set up a multi-file structure, we need to use `import` to read the contents of the other file:

-1. Import `zombiefactory.sol` into `zombiefeeding.sol`.
+1. Import `zombiefactory.sol` into our new file, `zombiefeeding.sol`.